-The beads used to fill most bean bags are made of expanded polystyrene foam (EPS), which is often referred to by the brand name Styrofoam.
+The beads used to fill most bean bags for sale are made of expanded polystyrene foam (EPS), which is often referred to by the brand name Styrofoam.
 Polystyrene can be produced in two forms, rigid and foamed, and it is commonly used to make containers, protective packaging and packing material.

 Virgin polystyrene beads are made specifically as filler for bean bags, but some people use inferior recycled beads that once served another purpose.
 EPS beads are lightweight and rigid to provide support but remain pliable enough to create a cushioning effect.

 EPS is a compound composed of several individual ingredients.
 According to Dyplast Products, a manufacturer of EPS, the chemical name is ethenylbenzene homopolymer.
 In addition to the polystyrene foam, EPS contains pentane isomers and styrene.

 Pentane isomers in the beads are in the form of n-pentane, isopentane and cyclopentane, all of which are flammable blowing agents that are emitted as gases.
 Eighty-five per cent of pentane isomers are released within the first 48 hours after EPS is manufactured, and the remaining 15 per cent is usually emitted before it is shipped to distributors.
 It is extremely rare for these isomers to be present in bean bag filler by the time it is delivered to end users.